tsuyoshi-matsuura/courseraDataScienceCourse3/CodeBook.md

 The dimension of the data set is 180 x 68.
 The rows form all combination of 6 activities and 30 subjects whos performed the activities.
 The data set has the following columns:
-1 activity
+1 activity: description of the activity performed by the subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING
-2 subject
+2 subject: subject id ranges from 1 to 30
 3 tBodyAcc-mean()-X
 4 tBodyAcc-mean()-Y
 5 tBodyAcc-mean()-Z